robmclarty/suggestible-input/README.md

 ## Usage

-SuggestibleInput is a drop-in replacement for regular `<input>` tags in your React app.
-You can include all the properties you would normally include on an `<input>`, plus a few extras.
-It should behave as you would expect an `<input>` to behave with the added bonus of giving users the ability to complete their text input from a list of helpful suggestions.
+Use SuggestibleInput where you would use a regular `<input>` tag in your React app.
+It will behave as you would expect an `<input>` to behave with the added bonus of giving users the ability to complete their text input from a list of helpful suggestions.

 The simplest way of using it is to require it, and then render it by passing it an array of strings (the suggestions):